ttytm/wthrr-the-weathercrab/README.md

   </tr>
 </table>

-<sup>\*Rendering and colors will depend on the used terminal and its theme and font.
+<sup>\*Rendering and colors are influenced by the terminal used and its theme and font.<br>
-For example, the first screenshots show wthrr running in nvim(toggleterm) inside kitty using a dracula theme and JetBrainsMono Nerd Font.
-The last screenshot shows wthrr in yakuake / konsole, also using a dracula color scheme.</sup>
+For example, the first screenshots show wthrr in nvim(toggleterm) inside kitty with a Dracula theme and JetBrainsMono Nerd Font.
+The last screenshot shows wthrr in Yakuake / Konsole, also with a Dracula color scheme.</sup>

 ## Config

-Most users will probably not need to bother changing the configuration file manually, since adding the `-s` flag saves the values of a run as default.

-For the sake of completeness, the contents of the configuration file are listed below.
+Values such as address and units can be stored as defaults in wthrr's config file by adding the `-s` flag to a run.

-The location (e.g., on GNU/Linux ) usually is: `~/.config/weathercrab/wthrr.toml`
+E.g., on GNU/LinuxThe the location usually is `~/.config/weathercrab/wthrr.toml`

 ```toml
 address = 'berlin' # Address to check the weather for